BYLAWS of the CENTRAL VIRGINIA INTERGROUP of OVEREATERS ANONYMOUS

 Each standing or special committee shall be responsible for calling and holding meetings, and establishing its method of procedures, subject to the approval of the Intergroup Board and the guidelines of the Twelve Traditions of OA.

-Any committee decision and/or vote which establishes or changes a policy, sets a procedural plan for a special event, or expends funds in excess of the approved budget, shall require approval by the Intergroup prior to implementation.
-Each standing committee chairman shall submit a written report to the Intergroup two (2) months prior, but at least by (one) 1 month prior, and at the end of any specific event coordinated by that committee.
-If any monies are expended from an approved budget,, a detailed and itemized report shall be included with the committee report.
+Any committee decision and/or vote that establishes or changes a policy, sets a procedural plan for a special event, or expends funds in excess of the approved budget shall require approval by the Intergroup prior to implementation.
+Each standing committee chair shall submit a written report to the Intergroup two (2) months prior, but at least by one (1) month prior, and at the end of any specific event coordinated by that committee.
+If any monies are expended from an approved budget, a detailed and itemized report shall be included with the committee report.

-A.Past committee chairmen may serve in an ex-officio capacity in their respective committees.
+A.Past committee chairs may serve in an ex-officio capacity in their respective committees.

-B.The Intergroup chairman is an ex-officio member of all committees except the nominating committee.
+B.The Intergroup Chair is an ex-officio member of all committees except the Nominating Committee.

-1.The committee chairman and any member of the Intergroup Board shall be cosigners on the account.
-Two signatures shall be required on all checks.
+A.The committee chair and any member of the Intergroup Board shall be cosigners on the account.

-2.The committee chairman shall keep all financial records and shall present a detailed, itemized report of transactions to the Intergroup no later than the second Intergroup meeting following any event for which monies were expended or received.
+B.The committee chair shall keep all financial records and shall present a detailed, itemized report of transactions to the Intergroup no later than the second Intergroup meeting following any event for which monies were expended or received.

-3.The committee chairman shall arrange for an audit of the committee account during the final month of each year.
+C.The committee chair shall arrange for an audit of the committee account during the final month of each year.

-Should a vacancy, resignation, or removal of a committee chairman occur, all pertinent information shall be turned over to the Intergroup chairman.
-The chairman shall then appoint a new committee chairman to serve the remainder of the term.
+Should a vacancy, resignation or removal of a committee chair occur, all pertinent information shall be turned over to the Intergroup Chair.
+The Intergroup Chair shall then appoint a new committee chair to serve the remainder of the term.

-A committee chairman may be removed from office by a two-thirds (2/3) vote of the Intergroup Board.
-Removal is based on unworthy conduct, return to compulsive overeating, non-attendance, as deemed by the Intergroup Board.
+A committee chair may be removed from office by a two-thirds (2/3) vote of the Intergroup Board.
+Removal is based on unworthy conduct, return to compulsive overeating, or non-attendance, as deemed by the Intergroup Board.